In this article I try to outline my understanding of what trickster figures do and mean in comparative mythology.

 Secondly, To create culture out of local interactions, individuals need to be interconnected and co-depended so that they create some kind of web or network by which they can communicate and exchange.
 Just like one branch in a spiderweb can cause the spider to feel where the insect is, can one individual potentially have a cascading effect throughout the whole culture because of the network of (intimate) relationships one can ‘have’.
 In the sense one could have many heart to heart relations for example or be a sort of ‘muse’ or ‘beacon’ for others (MT)

 Also vice versa, the web or collective culture has a large influence on how the branches of individuals are conditioned and orchestrated in it.
 It is, therefore, next to impossible to exactly predict the development of a culture.
 Even if all the data of all the individuals and the networks they create is known and put into a quantum-computer that has enough computational power to calculate such mass and complexity of information, there still exist a high level of uncertainty.
 This is due because even the slightest change in the collected information can mean a completely different outcome for the whole system.
-This is also known as the ‘butterfly effect‘ or ‘black swan events‘ I have written earlier about;
+This is also known as the ‘butterfly effect‘ and/or ‘black swan events‘ I have written earlier about;

 So this might be the reason why science and the rational mind in general is always one step behind in making the right decisions for complex situations.
 Our cognition and our technologies as tools to extend our cognition are, therefore, great in gaining understanding and ‘explaining’ the complexity and development of systems like culture in hindsight, but rather poor in coping with it at the moment.
 Instead, reacting to complex situations happens best through the intuitive mind, through feelings, impulses and gut hunches.
 This does not mean, off course, one should act upon every impulse the body gives him or her….
 It happens on a more deeper and subconscious level, which makes the study and science of complexity even more difficult.

 As the book ‘the heart’s code’ suggests, is that the electromagnetic field of the heart is much larger then that of the brain, implying that the intuition (assuming that intuition comes from the heart and the gut) has a much greater input for energy and information.
-Then it makes sense to trust and learn to listen to our intuition in complex situations and then formulate a rational understanding of it later on (or not, since rationalizing it all can bring it’s own set of catastrophe).
+Then it makes sense to trust and learn to listen to our intuition in complex situations and then formulate a rational understanding of it later on (or not, since rationalising it all can bring it’s own set of catastrophe).

 Furthermore, a culture is besides complex also adaptive because cultures in themselves are again interconnected with other cultures and systems that distinguish themselves from each other.
 Here one can speak of a hierarchy of supra and subsystems.
 Cultures and the people in it have to be adaptive because as has been stated above it is next to impossible to exactly predict the outcomes due to the complexities cultures have.
 At some level it would be ideal to co-exist and co-evolve if they want to survive and thrive because of this very inter-connectedness and inter-relatedness.
 This requires the innate ability of people to reflect upon ways of life and traditions, and make necessary changes according to what the situation requires.

-Most communist regimes (which are in fact no true communist ideals) with centralized planning and control do not have a long lasting life span without infusing some of the innovation and novelty that occurs when introducing an open market system like capitalism.
+Most communist regimes (which are in fact no true communist ideals) with centralised planning and control do not have a long lasting life span without infusing some of the innovation and novelty that occurs when introducing an open market system like capitalism.
 I read that even North-Korea has its own made up mythology to inform the people how great their history is.
 It doesn’t matter how isolated or independent a culture is from other cultures, in some way or form, we humans define ourselves out of the context and interactions we have with others humans and cultures and, therefore, I think, we ‘must’ continue to adapt to survive and thrive in the world.
 In today’s world where technology enables us to connect all around the globe, it becomes very hard to be an one man’s island, as a person or culture.
 So adaptation is not about conforming to what is the social norm, it is about trying to maintain the original identity of a culture, while making minor adjustments based upon changes in the environment.
 All this, so to stay relevant and original at the same time.
-Rather then enforcing ‘oneness’ by becoming one world culture, it is about achieving oneness in diversity for the sake of understanding and tolerating each others differences, but also for the sake of survival itself by using these differences to fuel our human evolution.
+Rather then enforcing ‘oneness’ by becoming a one world culture or government, it is about achieving oneness in diversity for the sake of understanding and tolerating each others differences, but also for the sake of survival itself by using these differences to fuel our human evolution and creativity.

 This to me is what love implies.